nshiab/simple-data-analysis/README.md

     .selectKeys({ keys: ["Job", "mean"] })
     .showTable()
     .saveData({ path: "./employees.json" })
-    // You can save csv files as well
+    // You can save CSV and TSV files as wellé
-    .saveChart({
+    // When saving JSON files, you can restructure
+    // the data as arrays by adding dataAsArrays : true .saveChart({
         path: "./chart.html",
         type: "barHorizontal",